virtual-kubelet/virtual-kubelet/README.md

 ```

 This will deploy the Virtual Kubelet and return immediately.

-To run the end-to-end test suite, you can now run the following command:
+To run the e2e test suite, you can now run the following command:

 ```console
 $ make e2e